joatmon08/hashicorp-stack-demoapp/README.md

 Only `product` users will be able to access `product_infra`.
 `operations` users will be able to access both `core_infra` and `product_infra`.

-### Configure Vault (Kubernetes Auth Method)

-Go to the `vault/setup` workspace in Terraform Cloud.

-Start a new plan and apply it.

-Terraform will set up [Kubernetes authentication method](https://www.vaultproject.io/docs/auth/kubernetes) and deploy the [Vault Helm chart](https://github.com/hashicorp/vault-helm) to the cluster.

 ### Configure Offline Root CA for Consul